-On your way to the Lake Mývatn area, you will pass the Goðafoss waterfall, which translates to “Waterfall of the Gods”, a name received after an important moment in history.
+On your way to the Lake Mývatn area, you will pass the Goðafoss waterfall, which translates to "Waterfall of the Gods", a name received after an important moment in history.
 In approximately 1000 AD, when Icelanders converted from Norse Paganism to Christianity, former religious leaders threw their pagan idols into the cascading whitewater.
-The falls have a total width of 30 metres, its height measuring at 12 metres.
+The falls have a total width of 98 feet (30 meters), its height measuring 39 feet (12 meters).

-Lake Mývatn is one of the attractions on the Diamond Circle sightseeing route, though the region, in fact, includes a number of points of interest within it.
-One of these is the Martian-esque landscapes of Námaskarð Pass, a geothermal area that sports hot springs, bubbling mud pools and steaming fumaroles.
+Lake Mývatn is one of the Diamond Circle sightseeing route attractions, though the region includes several points of interest within it.
+One of these is the Martian-esque landscapes of Námaskarð Pass, a geothermal area that sports hot springs, bubbling mud pools, and steaming fumaroles.

 Another otherworldly location is the Dimmuborgir lava fields.
 Called 'The Dark Castles' in Icelandic, legends state this to be the capital of the hidden people, with towering rock formations and winding paths in between the strange, asymmetrical pillars of black lava.

 A great way to end your day in the area is to visit the Mývatn Nature Baths.
-Often considered to be the less known, quieter alternative to the Blue Lagoon Spa, the nature baths sit between the lake and the geothermal areas, offering a stunning vista as you relax.
+The nature baths are often considered to be the less known, quieter alternative to the Blue Lagoon Spa.
+It sits between the lake and the geothermal areas, offering a stunning vista as you relax.
 You could lie there in the warm, blue waters and look to the sky to see if the Northern Lights will pay you a visit.